lightdash/lightdash/docs/docs/references/filters.md

 ## Adding filters to your explore

-To filter the data that you're exploring, simply click on the `filters` toggle in lightdash and click `add dimension to filter`.
+To filter the data that you're exploring, simply click on the `filters` toggle in Lightdash and click `add dimension to filter`.

 ![screenshot-filters-view](assets/screenshot-filters-view.png)